matthewlong29/PareAndFlourish_Site/_pages/start-here.md

 ## Flourish with us!

-<p>This unique blog is written by two very different people, living very different lives. <span class="startHereNames">Skylar</span>, the creative one, the Writer. <span class="startHereNames">Katie</span>, the logical thinker, the Accountant.</p>
+This unique blog is written by two very different people, living very different lives. <span class="startHereNames">Skylar</span>, the creative one, the Writer. <span class="startHereNames">Katie</span>, the logical thinker, the Accountant.

-<p>For the sake of our partnership, we meld our ideas—every post is a product of our combined points of view...and a lot of editing.</p>
+For the sake of our partnership, we meld our ideas—every post is a product of our combined points of view...and a lot of editing.

-<p>This blog has constantly evolved as we learned more about our readers...and ourselves.
-This is a professional development blog focused on learning how to pitch your professional brand. </p>
+This blog has constantly evolved as we learned more about our readers...and ourselves.
+This is a professional development blog focused on learning how to pitch your professional brand.

-<p>If you enjoy books like <a href="/reading-list/">Lean In</a>, Yes Please, and Bossypants, or podcasts like Millennial and The Lively Show, we think that you’ll feel right at home here.
-After all, they inspired this blog and gave us the courage to finally put it together.</p>
+If you enjoy books like [Lean In](/reading-list/), [Yes Please](/reading-list/), and [Bossypants](/reading-list/), or podcasts like Millennial and The Lively Show, we think that you’ll feel right at home here.
+After all, they inspired this blog and gave us the courage to finally put it together.

-<p>We dedicate our time to this blog to inspire and encourage our readers to grow personally and professionally.
+We dedicate our time to this blog to inspire and encourage our readers to grow personally and professionally.
 It is our hope that we add authenticity to your week.
-Topics will range from networking, to mastering LinkedIn, to our favorite professional help books, and everything in between.</p>
+Topics will range from networking, to mastering LinkedIn, to our favorite professional help books, and everything in between.

-<p>Check us out on <a href="{{site.links.pinterest}}" target="_blank">Pinterest</a>, <a href="{{site.links.twitter}}" target="_blank">Twitter</a>, or subscribe to our mailing list.
+Check us out on [Pinterest]({{site.links.pinterest}}), [Twitter]({{site.links.twitter}}), or subscribe to our mailing list.
 Also, we love our readers!
-You can email us at: <a href="mailto:{{site.email}}" target="_blank">contact@pareandflourish.com</a> with any comments or blog post ideas.
+You can email us at: [contact@pareandflourish.com](mailto:{{site.email}}) with any comments or blog post ideas.
 Would you like to write a guest blog post on Pare and Flourish?
-Send us your pitch!</p>
+Send us your pitch!

-<p>Finally, we can’t forget our Executive Web Developer, Matthew Long.
+Finally, we can’t forget our Executive Web Developer, Matthew Long.
 Without him, none of this is possible.
-Check out the additional services that he offers in the <a href="/lets-collaborate/">Work With Us</a> page.</p>
+Check out the additional services that he offers in the [Work With Us](/lets-collaborate/) page.

 <hr class="secondary">